 Our investigational product candidates, AL101 and AL102, are designed to target cancer at the source by addressing the underlying key drivers of tumor growth.
 Both aim to target Notch pathway activation using gamma secretase inhibitors (GSIs).

-These product candidates are being studied for a variety of tumors:
+These product candidates are being studied for a variety of tumor types:

 Adenoid Cystic Carcinoma (ACC)

 T-cell Acute Lymphoblastic Leukemia (T-ALL)

-Our investigational lead candidate is a novel, injectable, potent and selective small molecule gamma secretase inhibitor (GSI).
-AL101 is currently being studied in 2 ongoing Phase 2 trials.
-Our ACCURACY trial for the treatment of patients with recurrent/metastatic adenoid cystic carcinoma (R/M ACC), and our Phase 2 TENACITY trial for the treatment of patients with recurrent/metastatic triple negative breast cancer (R/M TNBC).
-In addition Ayala is planning to initiate a Phase 2 trial of AL101 for the treatment of relapsed/refractory T-cell acute lymphoblastic leukemia (R/R T-ALL).
+AL101 is a novel, injectable, potent and selective small molecule gamma secretase inhibitor (GSI).
+AL101 is currently being studied in a Phase 2 ACCURACY trial for the treatment of patients with recurrent/metastatic adenoid cystic carcinoma (R/M ACC).

 The US Food and Drug Administration (FDA) granted Orphan Drug Designation and Fast Track Designation to AL101 for the potential treatment of ACC.